MicrosoftDocs/powerapps-docs/articles/functions/function-isblank-isempty.md

 ## Description ##

 The **Blank** function returns a *blank* value.
-Use this store a NULL value in a data source that supports these values.
+Use this to store a NULL value in a data source that supports these values, effectively removing any value from the field.

 The **IsBlank** function tests for a *blank* value. *Blank* values are found in situations such as these: